stosumarte/FreenectTD/README.md

 It leverages [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2) to implement support for Kinect cameras.

+**⚠️ Warning:**
-**⚠️ WARNING: FreenectTD is currently in beta.
-This means that it may still have some bugs or stability issues.
+FreenectTD is an experimental project.
+While being thoroughly tested and confirmed to work on multiple platforms, it may still have some bugs or stability issues.
 Please be careful if using in a production environment.
-I don't take any responsibility if your installation crashes live!**
+I don't take any responsibility.

 ### Requirements
 * Apple Silicon Mac